 The Property is situated in the Lake St. Joseph Archean greenstone belt of the Uchi Subprovince of the Canadian Shield.
 It is located adjacent to the southern boundary of the subprovince next to the English River Subprovince.
 The greenstone belt is underlain and surrounded by, and internally intruded by, both younger and older felsic and mafic plutons.

-The Lake St. Joseph greenstone belt is composed of four volcanic cycles and each contains a sequence of basal tholeitic basalt flows progressing upwards into dacitic to rhyolitic pyroclastic rocks.
-In the western Lake St. Joseph area, the Cycle 2 volcanics are unconformably overlain by a suite of clastic and chemical sedimentary rocks that form the Eagle Island assemblage or Upper Clastic Rocks.
-It is in this assemblage that hosts the iron formation on the Property.
+The Lake St. Joseph greenstone belt is composed of four volcanic cycles and each contains a sequence of basal tholeiitic basalt flows progressing upwards into dacitic to rhyolitic pyroclastic rocks.
+In the Western Lake St. Joseph area, the Cycle 2 volcanics are unconformably overlain by a suite of clastic and chemical sedimentary rocks that form the Eagle Island assemblage or Upper Clastic Rocks.
+It is this assemblage that hosts the iron formation on the Property.

 The base of the Eagle Island assemblage consists of eroded dacitic pyroclastic material derived from the upper part of the Cycle 2 volcanics.
 This sequence is succeeded upwards by arenite and wacke-sandstone beds, interbeds of mudstone, conglomerate and banded iron formation.
 Iron oxides consist of fine grained specular hematite and magnetite.
 The ratio of hematite to magnetite is reported as 3:1 (in the reports from the 1950s) to 1:1 (reports from the mid-1970s).
 It is likely that in different parts of the deposit, different ratios of hematite to magnetite occur, but this distribution is not completely mapped out.
 Gangue is described as consisting of silica, sericite, mica, carbonate, chlorite with some hornblende and apatite.
-The distribution of sulphide components may be partly controlled by stratigraphy (graphitic horizons), but also by gold related alteration systems that affect various parts of the iron formation sequence.
-Metamorphism is typically greenschist facies in the western Lake St. Joseph area.
+The distribution of sulphide components may be partly controlled by stratigraphy (graphitic horizons), but also by structurally controlled gold related alteration systems that affect various parts of the iron formation sequence, but apparently not to any significant extent the current Mineral Resource area.
+Metamorphism is typically greenschist facies in the Western Lake St. Joseph area.
 Mafic metavolcanics contain chlorite-actinolite-albite and the clastic metasediments contain a chlorite-muscovite-biotite-quartz-albite assemblage.